 - Income sources (Are they sustainable?)

-These are just a few of the questions you can ask as you analyze your P&L statement.
+These are just a few of the questions you can ask as you analyze your business’s profit and loss statement.

-Access the Business Tools You Need to Grow
+Use Our Sample Profit and Loss Statement and Gain Access to the Business Tools You Need to Grow

 Though critical, it is just one example of the tools and resources that small business owners will require.
 As you strive to grow your new business, other services will become necessary.

-In addition to accounting support, you might also require credit card processing, group health insurance, web service solutions, and more.
-Thankfully, we’re here to help.
+In addition to accounting support, you might also require credit card processing, group health insurance, web services, and more.
+Thankfully, Your FundingTree is here to help!